 David Botstein, Ph.D. has been a member of our Board of Directors since 2012.
-Since January 2014, Dr. Botstein has been the Chief Scientific Officer at Calico Life Sciences, L.L.C.
-Dr. Botstein was formerly Director of the Lewis-Sigler Institute for Integrative Genomics and Anthony B. Evnin Professor of Genomics at

-Princeton University, where he served from 2003 to 2013.
+From January 2014 through December 2021, Dr. Botstein served as the Chief Scientific Officer at Calico Life Sciences, L.L.C.
+Dr. Botstein was formerly Director of the Lewis-Sigler Institute for Integrative Genomics and Anthony B. Evnin Professor of Genomics at Princeton University, where he served from 2003 to 2013.
 From 1990 to 2003 he was Chairman of the Department of Genetics at Stanford University.
 Previously, he was Vice President for Science at Genentech, Inc. He is a member of the National Academy of Sciences and the Institute of Medicine and has received numerous awards for his achievements in science.
 Dr. Botstein has made fundamental contributions to modern genetics, including the discovery of many yeast and bacterial genes and the establishment of key techniques that are commonly used today.
 In 1980, Dr. Botstein and three colleagues proposed a method for mapping genes that laid the groundwork for the Human Genome Project.
 Dr. Botstein holds a Ph.D. in Human Genetics from the University of Michigan and an A.B. in Biochemical Sciences from Harvard.
 We believe that Dr. Botstein possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his extensive experience in the life sciences industry.

 William Ericson has been a member of our Board of Directors since 2004.
 Mr. Ericson has been the Founding Partner at Wildcat Venture Partners since 2016 where he focuses on investments in Digital Health.
-He is also a Managing Partner at Mohr Davidow Ventures (MDV) where he has led the firm's focus on personalized medicine investing since 2003.
+He has also been a Managing Partner at Mohr Davidow Ventures (MDV) since 2000.
 Mr. Ericson has also served as a director of Adamas Pharmaceuticals, Inc. since 2005.
 Mr. Ericson holds a B.S.F.S. from Georgetown University School of Foreign Service and a J.D. from Northwestern University School of Law.
 We believe that Mr. Ericson possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his experience with multiple companies in the life sciences industry and his focus on companies with molecular diagnostic platforms that concentrate on personalized medicine.